 In between of dental treatments, we traveled to Armenia to see the capital Yerevan, and to participate in 2 800 years celebration of the city.
 Yerevan is something totally different than Georgian capital Tbilisi.
 There is no old town, and not much old structures overall.
 Most of the buildings are from Soviet era, and majestic Stalinist style architecture is dominant in the city center.
 But there are also small side streets with trendy cafes and wine bars, leafy parks with huge amount of statues, and interesting museums and art centers.
 Unfortunately time didn’t allow us to explore Armenia outside the capital during this visit, but for sure we’ll travel around this mountainous country, with huge amount of ancient monasteries and stone churches, when next time in Caucasus.

 Related post: Yerevan, the vibrant capital of Armenia

 Different faces of Azerbaijan

 Azerbaijan was a very positive surprise to us.
 It’s much less visited by western tourists than neighboring Georgia, and all the people we met were super-friendly and welcoming towards us.
 We stayed a week in the shiny capital Baku, but started the trip from Sheki in the mountainous, forested western part of the country.
 If Baku was full of polished facades and expensive cars, Sheki area with all the rusty Ladas and traditional way of living was like a jump back in time, in a good way.
-Baku has a perfectly (maybe a bit too perfectly) renewed, gorgeous old town, but Sheki with its palaces and caravanserais is no short of sights either.
-Azerbaijan also has beautiful hiking destinations up in Greater Caucasus, but in November it was already too cold for mountain treks – maybe next time then!
+Baku has a perfectly (maybe a bit too perfectly) renewed, gorgeous old town, but Sheki with its palaces and caravanserais is not short of sights either.
+Azerbaijan also has beautiful hiking destinations up in Greater Caucasus, but in November it was already too cold for mountain treks with our gear – maybe next time then!

 Travel plans for coming months